Safeguarding

 The greatest art losses and retrievals in European history.

-Art theft, an enigmatic and enduring facet of the industry, has left its mark across the UK and Europe.
-With its rich cultural history, the continent has seen countless masterpieces change hands under dubious circumstances.
-From the Mona Lisa’s enigmatic smile to The Scream’s haunting expression, these valuable artworks have been the target of some of the most audacious heists in history.
+With its rich cultural history, the UK and Europe have been the backdrop for countless masterpieces slipping into the shadows.
+From the Mona Lisa’s enigmatic smile to The Scream’s haunting expression, these priceless artworks have been the focus of some of history’s most daring heists.

-In this article, we learn about some of the greatest art losses and retrievals in the UK and Europe, while also exploring the measures we can take to safeguard our precious art collections.
+In this article, we’ll dive into some of the most notorious art losses and recoveries across the UK and Europe, while also exploring the steps we can take to better protect our precious cultural treasures.

 Share this page